optickx/DI-Reto0/README.md

 # Program that says "Hello" to user.
-Text stored in a local database and a file.
+The text is stored in a local database and a file.
+User can choose which one to use with config file.
 MVC with Factory design.